Tottenham investigation into Rudiger alleged racist abuse ‘inconclusive’ so far

 The Metropolitan Police have made a total of six arrests as part of the matchday policing operation but none were directly linked to the incident involving Rudiger.

-Anthony Taylor, the referee, stopped play after Rudiger claimed he had heard racist abuse and three announcements were made over the public address system at the Tottenham Hotspur Stadium.
+Anthony Taylor, the referee, stopped play after Rudiger claimed he had heard racist abuse and three announcements were made over the public address system.

 The PFA’s equalities officer Iffy Onuora insists it is now time for the “warm words” to stop and firm action to start.